rich-dobbs-13440/chromatofore-octoprint-plugin/README.md

    - Testing for filament detection and pusher movement using limit switches.

 **Version 0.6**:
-   - Current focus of efforts.
+   - Completed on 9/11/2023.
    - Scan the I2C bus for boards.
    - Periodically check the boards for availability.
    - Display board jumpers.
-   - Include display of notes in board selection dropdowns

 **Version 0.7**:
+   - Current focus of efforts.
    - Logic and UI for loading/unloading filaments in the exchanger.
    - Logic and UI for loading/unloading filaments in the 3D printer.